 Enjoy!

-- Soak the spring onion (shiraganegi) to soften the flavour and bitterness.
+- Soak the spring onion (shiraganegi) to soften the flavor and bitterness.

 - Use hot water when making caramel to reduce the amount of splashing.